ddbj/www/_dra/metadata-e.md

 service_name: Sequence Read Archive
 title: Metadata
 category: dra
-current_tab: submission
+current_tab: overview
 lang: en
 ---

-## Metadata objects  {#metadata-objects}
+## Objects {#objects}

 The metadata describes how the associated data have been obtained.
-The metadata are composed of the following 6 objects and each of these objects is defined by its [XML schema](https://github.com/ddbj/pub/tree/master/docs/dra/xsd/1-5) and is related each other.
+The metadata are composed of 6 objects and each of these objects is defined by its [XML schema](https://github.com/ddbj/pub/tree/master/docs/dra/xsd/1-5) and is related each other.

+{% include image.html url="books/sra_object.png" caption="Data model" class="w500" %}

 [Submission](#Submission){: #Submission-obj}
 : Submission information such as data release and submitters.
 A container object for grouping objects to be submitted.